 Since the start of the lockdown, I’ve been worried about my plants in the office.
 I thought it will be just a one month hiatus but the quarantine period has been extended and for sure, my little babies had dried out completely by now.
 Good thing – I also have some babies at home.

 I started with two little succulents that we needed for a photoshoot 2 years ago.
 I didn’t want to throw it away after so I tried to take care of it.
 Unfortunately, I found myself over-watering it and they eventually died.
-Then last year, I took pothos stems from the mall (yes, I picked stems from an ornamental jar at the mall secretly) and created a small corner in the office for my plants.
+Then last year, I decided to take of pothos and created a small corner in the office for my plants.
 I also realized that I need a fiddle in my life.

 One weekend, I tried germinating seeds and started with mangoes, since we have a mango tree in our backyard.
 That’s the most practical way to start and I didn’t even want to shell out more money on plants.
 Then I planted avocados and rambutan seeds – the usual fruits that we eat.
 When I noticed that they were doing well, I also planted lemon, calamansi, malunggay, papaya, tomato and water spinach.
 I was so proud and happy seeing them all sprout in our patio!